pebbleit/puppet-macdefaults/README.md

    value   => True,
 }
 ```
-The code above would ensure that Macs use Munki for Apple system udates.
+The example code above would ensure that Macs use Munki for Apple system udates.

 Possible values for `type` are those of OS X Defaults; ie. `string`, `data`,
-`int`, `float`, `bool`, `array`, `array-add`, `dict` and `dict-add`.
-That said,
+`int` (or `integer`), `float`, `bool` (or `boolean`), `array`, `array-add`,
-i've never tested any other values than `int`; i just copied this from Graham's
+`dict` and `dict-add`.
+That said, i've never tested any other values than `int`;
-macdefaults README.md, so don't take my word for it.
+i just copied this from Graham's macdefaults README.md, so don't take my word
+for it.
 Read the source.
-Understand
-what you do.
-And send me a patch if you find a bug.
+Understand what you do.
+And send me a patch if you find
+a bug.

-The code includes some rather ingenious checking for indepotency (lifted from
+The code includes some checking for idempotency.
+It used to be wicked clever,
+but rather opaque, so i expanded the code for readability.
+You can still find
+the original and quote ingenious checking code for boolean values in Gilbert's
-Gilbert's and Farrington's code).
-The type attribute isn't checked for
+and Farrington's code.
-correctness; this is left as an excercise for the reader :)

 I removed the quotes inside some of the code, which might break stuff up.
 Please use quotes around any strange string values.